stavshamir/bag/README.md

  -l,--print-all                  print a list of all suggested aliases -p                              print a list of suggested aliases
  ```
+*The new aliases become available after restarting the shell.*

 ## Examples:
 1. Printing a list of suggested aliases